 Paul, we assume, had seen a great deal in his journeys – he encountered people from all walks of life and probably knew that some homosexual relationships were consensual and that some were not.

 Paul had also received standard Jewish training.
 While there are plenty of times when Paul rejects the rabbinic interpretation of the Scriptures, the entire passage of Romans 1:18-32 is not one of them.
 The rabbis took Leviticus 18:22 (also 20:13), “Do not have sexual relations with a man as one does with a woman,” as a prohibition of all sex between males.
 They coined the Hebrew term mishkav zakur (to sexually bed a male) as their regular label for it.
 The Alexandrian theologian Philo cites that verse and explicitly refers to the vice of “the love of boys”; but he also clearly condemns boys and men who voluntarily, consensually submit to other men – “a subject of boasting not only to those who practise it, but even to those who suffer it, and who, being accustomed to bearing the affliction of being treated like women, waste away as to both their souls and bodies, not bearing about them a single spark of a manly character to be kindled into a flame…[they] are not ashamed to devote their constant study and endeavours to the task of changing their manly character into an effeminate one” (Particular Laws 3.7 §37 [Yonge]).
-He would also say, „And it is natural for those who obey the law to consider such [men who commit homosexual acts as] worthy of death, since the law commands that the man-woman who adulterates the precious coinage of his nature shall die without redemption…” (Philo, Particular Laws 3.7 §38 [Yonge]).
-Josephus, who like Paul was from a Pharisaic background, interpreted Leviticus in the same way – Moses forbade “the lying with a male, which was to hunt after unlawful pleasures on account of beauty.
+He would also say, “And it is natural for those who obey the law to consider such [men who commit homosexual acts as] worthy of death, since the law commands that the man-woman [that is, a man who takes the part of a woman] who adulterates the precious coinage of his nature shall die without redemption…” (Philo, Particular Laws 3.7 §38 [Yonge]).
+Josephus, who like Paul was from a Pharisaic background, interpreted Leviticus in the same way – Moses forbade “the lying with a male, which was to hunt after unlawful pleasures on account of [male] beauty.
 To those who were guilty of such insolent behavior, he ordained death for their punishment” (Josephus, Antiquities 3.12.1 §275 [Whiston]).
-Like the other Jewish interpreters of the Law, Paul regarded the desire for same-sex relations and their practice as an abomination.
+Like the other Jewish interpreters of the law, Paul regarded the desire for same-sex relations and their practice as an abomination.

 Special Note on 1 Corinthians 6:9-10.
 Paul excludes the malakoi and arsenokoitai from the coming kingdom; we will say more about translation issues below.
 In this text, Paul says nothing there about motivation or what we would call sexual orientation, but only of behaviors.
 It is very likely that he bases his teaching on Leviticus: “Do not have sexual relations with a man as one does with a woman; that is detestable” (Lev 18:22).
 Paul’s word arsenokoitai is uncommon in Greek, but it is an exact literal translation of the Hebrew mishkav zakur.
 The term malakoi was a common slur against men who acted in an effeminate manner and/or played the female role in a homosexual act.
-Some authors have argued that malakoi were unwilling participants, for example, slaves or forced prostitutes or boys.
+Some authors have argued that these malakoi were unwilling participants, for example, slaves or forced prostitutes or boys.
 The strongest argument against this is: why in the world would Paul say that the malakoi would never enter God’s kingdom, if they were by definition the victims of another’s predation?
 Victims of the wickedness of others, including sexual lust, are not to blame if circumstances are beyond their control.
 In his 1 Corinthians commentary, Origen points to that noun malakoi and shows that it may refer to consensual acts: he warns his young adult male students about voluntarily submitting to another man, charging them “to keep your youth pure and not to be defiled with such a womanish defilement.”

 Let us return to our text: whereas in 1 Corinthians 6 Paul focuses on behavior, not sexual inclination, in Romans 1 he speaks to both desire and behavior; and in Romans he also addresses lesbian sexuality (v.
 26), a theme that appears only in this Bible text (see especially Dunn, pp. 1.64-66).

-It has been argued that in Romans 1:26-27 Paul is not condemning loving homosexual relationships, but only those which are linked with idolatry or with those that are caused by lustful and perhaps exploitive passion.
+It has been argued that in Romans 1:26-27 Paul is not condemning loving homosexual relationships, but only those which are linked with idolatry or with those that are caused by lustful and perhaps exploitative passion.
 Another interpretation is that Paul is condemning only that homosexual activity which goes, literally, “against nature” (v.
 26).
 This argument runs that, wholesome homosexual activity so long as it is natural for the partners: that is, if they are naturally attracted to same-sex, then going against one’s own homosexual inclinations could be thought to be unnatural and wrong.
 Nevertheless, Paul nowhere speaks positively of homosexual inclination or activity, and he came from a rabbinic culture where Torah was thought to be explicit about the issue.

 Paul pointed to homosexual desire and activity in Romans 1, not because that was the only “sexual impurity” (v.
 24) he could think of, but because it was so common among Greeks and almost unheard of among Jews – thus for the rabbis it was a litmus test of how depraved the Gentiles had gotten.

 Practical Thoughts: The question that faces all readers of the text is, what to do with what Paul says?
-Those who reject the traditional interpretation (1) Some argue that we have misunderstood Paul, and that he didn’t say anything about loving, positive same-sex relationships.
+Those who reject the traditional interpretation might take the following strategies: (1) Some argue that we have misunderstood Paul, and that he didn’t say anything about loving, positive same-sex relationships.
 But Paul, in these two places and probably also in 1 Timothy 1:10, shows that he continues in the traditional reading of the Torah, that voluntary homosexual activities are sinful as such.
 He went out of his way to condemn them, in an environment where his stance went against the tide of Greek culture.
 (2) Or that Paul simply did not apply consistently other, more fundamental, truths of the gospel, that is the law of love and our equality in Christ; and that if we would only put his erratic attitudes on homosexuality to one side, we would be honoring the spirit of his teaching if not the letter.
 (3) That Paul was a product of his rabbinical training and that he could not imagine an alternative answer to that issue – today we have other scientific insight that might have given him a different perspective had he lived now instead of then.
-(For example, studies today hint that genetics and in vitro conditions might influence – but not determine – sexual orientation; I know of no reason why those findings would have shocked Paul or run counter to general biblical teaching.)
+(For example, studies today hint that genetics and in vitro conditions might influence – but not determine – sexual orientation; I know of no reason why those findings run counter to biblical teaching.)
 (4) That one’s hermeneutic is never objective, and therefore if a Bible reader concludes that the text speaks contrary to homosexual behavior, then that is the prejudice that that person brought into the text, that is, that only a person who already rejects gay people would be able to find such teaching in the Bible.
 (5) That Paul was not an infallibly inspired writer, and therefore we can take or leave his teachings as we think proper.